The geometry of the Double Gyroid wire network: Quantum and Classical: --geometry of Harper Hamiltonians on lattices

 \begin{proof} Before passing to the matrix representation all the operators involved are shifted translation operators.
 Those coming from $L$ and those coming from $L(\Lambda)$.
 First we have to show that the operators from $L$ still act as operators from $L$ when restricted to $\H_{v_o}$, but this is clear since these are diagonal in the direct sum decomposition (\ref{dircompeq}).
-Since then the operators in question are conjugates, $U_{p_v}U_lU_{p_v}^*\propto U_l$ for any $U_l\in \T^n_{\Theta}$.
-Secondly, for $l'\in L(\L)$, $U_{p_v}U_{l'}U_{p_v'}^*\propto U_{l''}$ acts as translation operators which preserve the $v_o$ summand.
+Thus the operators in question are conjugates, $U_{p_v}U_lU_{p_v}^*\propto U_l$ for any $U_l\in \T^n_{\Theta}$.
+Here $\Theta$ is the matrix obtained from $\formTheta=\frac{1}{2\pi}B$ by using the choice of basis of $L$.
+Secondly, for $l'\in T(\L)$, $U_{p_v}U_{l'}U_{p_v'}^*\propto U_{l''}$ acts as a translation operator which preserves the $v_o$ summand.
 This means that the sum of vectors $l''=-p_v+l'-p_v'$ is actually in $L$.
 Hence the assertion follows. \end{proof}

 Notice that different choices of path basis may lead to different representations, but all these representations are isomorphic; moreover they are conjugates of one another.
+The effect of changing the basis of $L$ is to replace the matrix $\Theta$ with its basis transform $\Theta'$, but as $C^*$--algebras $\T^n_{\Theta}=\T^n_{\Theta'}$ ---only the presentation has changed--- with the base change acting as an endomorphism.

 \begin{cor} If $\Theta$ is rational then the spectrum of $H_{\L}$ has finitely many gaps.
 Moreover the maximal number is determined by the entries of $\Theta$. \end{cor}